 Maternal-Fetal Medicine Fellowship

 The fellowship program at the University of Washington is designed to give participants a well-rounded experience in Maternal-Fetal Medicine.
 Fellows finishing the three-year fellowship are able to fulfill requirements for productive careers in academic medicine or in private perinatal practice.
-Clinical and research time are equally divided during the 36-month period.

 The delivery volume at the University of Washington is ~2,000 per year, with over 20% being low birth weight secondary to a variety of high-risk perinatal disorders.
 There is an active program in prenatal diagnosis serving over 1,000 patients per year.
 Fellows participate in and are directly supervised by Maternal-Fetal Medicine faculty in subspecialty clinics: infectious disease, hypertension, prematurity prevention, diabetes, and fetal medicine/ultrasound.
 In addition, fellows have their own high-risk continuity clinic that spans the entire three-year period.

 Five Maternal-Fetal Medicine faculty have NIH-funded research projects.
 Basic and clinical research projects under the supervision of Maternal-Fetal Medicine faculty have repeatedly resulted in SMFM oral and poster presentations by current and past fellows.
 In early 2002 a new 2 million dollar renovation of the obstetrical unit provided state of the art facilities for patient care and comfort.